 Placing an advert

-After cleaning the garage up first and removing my few belongings, I took several photographs of my garage on my smartphone and then uploaded them with a brief description of the space, as well as uploading my ID and bank details on the Stashbee profile (all data is secure).
-I set the price per month by researching the prices of lock up garages near me on the Stashbee site.
+I started by cleaning the garage up first and removing my few belongings, I took several photographs of my garage on my smartphone and then uploaded them with a brief description of the space, as well as uploading my ID and bank details on the Stashbee profile (all data is secure).
+I set the price per month by researching the prices of lock-up garages near me on the Stashbee site.

 Time took = 15 minutes